waste-of-kindergarten/xpython37-v0.1/python/Doc/reference/compound_stmts.rst

 Additional information on exceptions can be found in section :ref:`exceptions`, and information on using the :keyword:`raise` statement to generate exceptions may be found in section :ref:`raise`.

-.. versionchanged:: 3.8
-   Prior to Python 3.8, a :keyword:`continue` statement was illegal in the :keyword:`finally` clause due to a problem with the implementation.

 .. _with: